anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 02 - Igniting Our App.md

 Warning: You are importing createRoot from "react-dom" which is not supported.
 You should instead import it from "react-dom/client".
 ```

-- Now this warning will be comming in console
+- Now this warning will be coming in console
 - To overcome this error, write

 ```js